manicar2093/fetch-receipt-processor-challenge/README.md

 ## How to run

-It is granted host has docker install so following next steps will be enough:
+It is granted host has docker installed so following next steps will be enough:

-- Clone or download repository
+- Clone repository
 - Go to repo path on your terminal
 - Run `make run_demo` and all process will start at port 8000.

-This project has swagger documentation available on `http://localhost:8000/swagger/index.html` where API can be tested.
+This project has swagger documentation available on http://localhost:8000/swagger/index.html where API can be tested.